 Use a drone!
 This is one of the best musical tools, as well as one of the least expensive.

 Students are strongly encouraged to ask for individual assistance in learning their music, or if they are struggling with any aspect of the curriculum.
 Students can seek help in the following ways.

-Every Wednesday morning from 8:20AM - 9:04AM is extended homeroom.
-This time is set aside for extra help, chamber ensembles, private lessons, etc. See your director for more information.
+Extended homeroom will be the first morning of every week from 8:20AM - 9:04AM.
+This time is set aside for make-up sectionals, extra help, chamber ensembles, private lessons, etc. See your director for more information.